Driving Innovation.

 - Author of 40+ peer-reviewed publications and inventor of 8 patents.

-- Invited speaker at global conferences and featured in Norwegian media.
+- Invited speaker at global conferences and other media on nanomedicine.

 Torgeir Vaage